School of Management: Graduate Programs

 - Entrepreneurship and Career Orientation

-Business Technology is closely aligned with the professional workspace, and includes Bloomberg, Compustat, E-Views, Peachtree, Oracle/Peoplesoft, and SPSS, among others.
+Business Technology is closely aligned with the professional workspace, and includes Bloomberg, Compustat, E-Views, Peachtree, Oracle/Peoplesoft, Python, Tableau/Power BI, and SPSS, among others.
 In this way, students harness the transformational impact of technology on business with the long-term objective of creating value-adding contributions to their own businesses and that of their employers, upon graduation.

 Experiential Education complements in-class instruction in diverse ways, including academic service learning, study abroad, faculty-mentored research, internships, solving real world current business challenges, and interacting directly with business leaders and industry partners.
-Interested students should speak directly to either their faculty advisor or the School of Management Director for Experiential Education to discuss specific opportunities that are currently being offered each semester.

 Entrepreneurship and Career Orientation involves all course-level learning goals which are designed to support industry-driven objectives, and are referenced by entrepreneurs and executives in the employment market.
 In this way, the school's academic programs are entrepreneurship and career oriented and designed to strengthen student business creation, job placement and advancement in the workforce.